 Deborah Palmer, LCPAT

-Monika, a Licensed Clinical Professional Counselor (LCPC) and National Certified Counselor (NCC), has extensive experience working with adult individuals from various backgrounds who suffer from life transition problems, mood and anxiety disorders, substance abuse problems, posttraumatic stress disorder, sexual abuse, and personality disorders.
+Monika, a Licensed Clinical Professional Counselor (LCPC) and Certified Clinical Trauma Professional (CCTP).
+She has extensive experience working with adult individuals from various backgrounds who suffer from life transition problems, mood and anxiety disorders, substance abuse problems, posttraumatic stress disorder, sexual abuse, and personality disorders.
 She enjoys working with couples who find it difficult to communicate their needs and desires, or who feel stuck in dissatisfying patterns of relating to one another.

 Monika is committed to counseling as a collaborative, holistic, and flexible process with interventions tailored to meet client’s specific needs.
 She believes that there is always hope, even in the most difficult circumstances, and is honored to become part of her client’s courageous journeys as she compassionately supports them as she helps her clients work towards self-understanding, healing and growth; focusing on living a precious life with purpose, meaning, and fulfillment.

 Dr. Jensema has extensive experience working with individuals suffering from relational problems, low self-esteem, panic attacks, depression, PTSD, sexual abuse, domestic violence, bi-polar disorder, and psychosis.
 She joins with her clients collaboratively, empowering them to be the most they choose to be, and is committed to the notion that personal responsibility is inextricably inter-connected with social responsibility.

 Dr. Jensema’s therapeutic stance is based on the philosophy that everyone’s experiences and world-views deserve respect and understanding; she continuously reminded of the resilience of the human spirit through her work with her clients.